 clsMongoGetObjects Step

-Use this step to fetch a list of objects using a JSON filter condition
+Use this step to retrieve a list of objects using a JSON filter condition.

 Description:

-This step fetches a list of objects using a JSON filter condition.
+This step retrieves a list of objects using a JSON filter condition.

 Inputs